objectionary/home/README.md

 $ ./pull.sh objectionary/eo-files
 ```

-Here, `objectionary/eo-files` is the name of GitHub repository.
+Here, `objectionary/eo-files` is the name of GitHub repository you are trying to publish
+to Objectionary.
 The script will
 pull all necessary `.eo` sources from the repo and put them into the right
 places.
 After than, run this: